Snitkin-Lab-Umich/QCD/README.md

 # QCD - Quality Control and Contamination Detection workflow.

-## Summary

 QCD is a workflow for microbial Illumina sequencing quality control and contamination detection implemented in Snakemake.

+### Summary

 As part of the SOP in the [Snitkin lab](https://thesnitkinlab.com/index.php), this pipeline should be run on raw sequencing data as soon as the data is available from the sequencing core department.

 In short, it performs the following steps: